Audiveris/audiveris/docs/_pages/quick/play.md

 This is the end of our quick tour.

-For a more thorough understanding of Audiveris, you can visit the [Main Features](../main/README.md) chapter.
+For a more thorough understanding of Audiveris, we can visit the [Main Features](../main/README.md) chapter.